solidfire/solidfire-docker-driver/README.md

 ## Prerequisites
-Linux OS system with Open-ISCSI tools.
+Linux OS system with Open-iSCSI tools.
 Currently, the cli calls and most of the API calls will work fine on Linux, or OSX, however all the attachment code depends on iSCSI.
 This driver does NOT support FibreChannel.